szieke/ScriptCommunicator_serial-terminal/README.md

 In addition to the simple sending and receiving of data ScriptCommunicator has a QtScript (similar to JavaScript) interface.
 This script interface has following features:
 * Scripts can send and receive data with the main interface.
-* In addition to the main interface scripts can create and use own interfaces (serial port (RS232, USB to serial), UDP, TCP client, TCP server, PCAN and SPI master).
+* In addition to the main interface scripts can create and use own interfaces (serial port (RS232, USB to serial), UDP, TCP client, TCP server, CAN and SPI/I2C master).
 * Scripts can use their own GUI (GUI files which have been created with QtDesigner (is included) or QtCreator).
 * Multiple plot windows can be created by scripts (QCustomPlot from Emanuel Eichhammer is used).